-Similarly, a survey of over 2,000 parents by Explore Learning found that 74% of parents with children under 14 years old say their children’s academic abilities have dropped by September.
+Similarly, a survey of over 2,000 parents and carers by Explore Learning found that 74% of parents and carers looking after children under 14 years old say their children’s academic abilities have dropped by September.

 There is still plenty of time to help children re-engage with education before school starts in September.
 These tips and tricks can help parents easily integrate learning into the summer holidays.